Skip to content

 Misool: The Soft Coral Sanctuary

 To the south lies Misool, a region protected by the Misool Marine Reserve, a 1,220-square-kilometer no-take zone established in 2005.
 This conservation success has resulted in exceptionally healthy and vibrant reef systems.
 Misool is defined by its dramatic karst topography, both above and below the water, and its profusion of soft corals.
-Dive sites such as Boo Windows, with its iconic underwater arches, and Magic Mountain, a submerged pinnacle, are draped in a tapestry of yellow, orange, and purple sea fans and soft corals.
+Dive sites such as Boo Windows, with its iconic underwater arches, and Magic Mountain, a submerged pinnacle, are draped in a mix of yellow, orange, and purple sea fans and soft corals.
 The area is a sanctuary for larger species, but it is also a premier destination for macro photographers, with a high concentration of pygmy seahorses, ghost pipefish, and rare nudibranchs.
 The water here is often clearer and calmer than in the Dampier Strait, offering a different but equally compelling dive experience.

 • Sample 8-Day Liveaboard Route: Sorong – Dampier Strait (Cape Kri, Manta Sandy) – Penemu (Melissa’s Garden) – Wayag (Iconic Lagoons & Pinnacle Dives) – Kawe (Eagle Rock) – Arborek – Sorong.